MarshalJoe/joes-blog/README.md

 To create a new article, create two nested folders, corresponding to the current year and month under `src/articles`, then create a directory within that named whatever you want your uri to be, with an `index.md` markdown file inside it.
 That directory will be used to construct the title portion of the full permalink.

-So for a blog post written on April 5th, 2017, you would structure the directory like this:
+So for a blog post written in April 2017, you would structure the directory like this:

 ```
 src/articles/2017/4/some-uri/index.md
 ```

-And that would generate a realtive link to `/articles/2017/4/some-uri/`
+And that would generate a relative link to `/articles/2017/4/some-uri/`

 ## Formatting Metadata